Pedestrian killed by car in South Williamson, Kentucky

-SOUTH WILLIAMSON, KY (WOWK) – A person is dead after being hit by car in Kentucky.
+SOUTH WILLIAMSON, KY (WOWK) – A person is dead after being hit by a car in Kentucky.

 No other information is available at this time.

-Note: UPDATE: (11 a.m.
-Dec.
-20, 2021): Authorities have identified the man who died after being struck by a vehicle in Pike County as Arthur Looney, 86, of Goody.